Overview

 Details

-Physical work is due by Friday 1/17 to be dropped off at Zachary’s house, 318 Sweet St. NE between 8–4pm.
-Digital work in need of printing is due a week earlier by Friday 1/10, emailed to zacharytrebellas@gmail.com.
-Installation will be handled by Zachary and take place on Friday 1/24.
+Physical work is due by Thursday 1/22 to be dropped off at Zachary’s house, 318 Sweet St. NE between 8am–9pm.
+Digital work in need of printing is due a week earlier by Thursday 1/15, emailed to zacharytrebellas@gmail.com.
+Installation will be handled by Zachary and take place on Thursday 1/29.
+Some work may be dropped off and installed by the artist at install if arranged with Zachary in advance.

-The artwork will be on display for two iterations of the event, Friday 1/24 and Saturday 1/25.
-The event will be run three times each evening from 5:30–9:30 with each experience lasting approximately one hour.
+The artwork will be on display for two iterations of the event, Friday 1/30 and Saturday 1/31.
+The event will be run four times each evening from 5:30–9:30 with each experience lasting approximately forty-five minutes.

 $150–$300 will be available per artist depending on the scale and needs of the project.
 Additional funds are available for printing costs, if needed.